Modern slavery statement

-Our sourcing staff across our Asia sites perform a site visit of each supplier, to conduct an audit of their premises, general quality, ethical standards, and check their ownership and financial credentials before we commence any business.
+Our sourcing staff across our Asia sites perform a site visit of each new supplier, to conduct an audit of their premises, general quality, ethical standards, and check their ownership and financial credentials before we commence any business.

 4. Due diligence questionnaire